Nicotine side effects guide – Duration & addiction risk

 It’s no wonder they think cigarettes help them to be happy or to concentrate, or to cope with sadness and stress, and to help them relax or cope with boredom or loneliness!
 It’s got nothing to do with genuine pleasure or genuine improvement of mood.
 And every single time they light a cigarette in one of those situations – the brain concludes, non-consciously, “next time that happens – do that again!”.

 Non-smokers don’t have to deal with any of the mental and physical aggravation of being addicted to nicotine.
-They don’t suffer nicotine poisoning, nicotine withdrawal or the aberrational/unnatural impact nicotine has on dopamine and their behaviour.
+They don’t suffer nicotine poisoning, nicotine withdrawal or the aberrational/unnatural impact nicotine has on dopamine and their behavior.

 How long does it take to get addicted to nicotine, cigarettes and pouches?